-Centurion Apartment REIT owns 62% of a private mutual fund trust, Centurion Real Estate Opportunities Trust, which also has engaged Centurion Asset Management Inc. to be its Asset Manager.
+Centurion Apartment REIT owns 61.53% (as at August 31, 2020) of a private mutual fund trust, Centurion Real Estate Opportunities Trust, which also has engaged Centurion Asset Management Inc. to be its Asset Manager.

 ITEM 8: RISK FACTORS

 See "Risk Factors" in Appendix I.